 1) Table of Contents

-2) Executive Summary: The summary includes introduction, products and services description, marketing and sales among others
+2) Executive Summary: The summary includes an introduction, product and service descriptions, marketing and sales, among others

 - Mission Statement